benders5e/benders5e/pro-bending.md

 <br/>

 *The rules were based off the rules listed [here](https://avatar.fandom.com/wiki/Pro-bending).
-Huge thanks to Kevin for developing this system!*
+Huge thanks to KG for developing this system!*